-As a general rule, whoever suggested the outing should at least, offer to pay first.
-But it’s becoming more common to split payments on dates – especially when you’re both students – so don’t be alarmed if your date wants to chip in as well.
+As a general rule, whoever suggested the outing should at least offer to pay first.
+But it’s becoming more common to split payments on dates – especially when you’re both students – so don’t be alarmed if your date wants to contribute as well.

 We do love Facebook.
 There are more Australians with Facebook accounts than without.
 It’s a useful intermediary in a culture that stresses getting to know people first, and sending someone a friend request is a nice way of saying that you’d like to do just that.

 Is it common to date several people at once?

 Because Australia’s dating culture is pretty casual, it’s not unusual to date more than one person in the early stages of getting to know someone.
 This doesn’t mean it always happens, but don’t expect to be exclusive straight away.
 If you’re unsure, you can always tell the other person you’d like to date them and only them.